miking-lang/miking/README.md

 let y = root.m1.foo   // y evaluates to 7
 ```

-In the above MCore code, the top level module was implicit, using a default self variable called `root`.
-In the following code, this module is explicit:
+In the above code, the top level module was implicit, using a default self variable called `root`.
+In the following complete Pure MCore code, this module is also explicit:

 ```
 self root {